Back To Top

 Reviewed by: Rhiannon Derbyshire

-With so many all-singing, all-dancing hair dryers having hit the market in the last 10 years, it’s easy to forget about the classics.
-But underestimate Parlux at your peril, because there’s a reason it’s been hairdressers’ dryer brand of choice for several decades.
+So many all-singing, all-dancing hair dryers have launched in the last 10-to-20 years that it’s easy to forget the classics.
+But underestimate the legacy of Parlux at your peril, because there’s a reason it’s been hairdressers’ brand of choice for several decades.

-This Italian brand is known for its durable, hard-working hair dryers, one of which you'll find in most hair stylists' kit bags – as has been the case for years and years.
+The brand is best known for its durable, hard-working hair dryers, one of which you'll find in most hair stylists' kit bags.
 They're petite but powerful, creating a big blow dry with body in minutes.
-Though with some colourways you have to buy the compatible diffuser separately, Parlux does offer bundle deals, meaning there's a small saving when you buy it as one set.
-Either way it's a robust, sizeable attachment that will still work well on longer hair.
+Though with some colourways you have to buy the compatible diffuser separately, Parlux does offer bundles for a small saving when you buy it as a set.
+Either way, the Alyon is a robust, sizeable attachment that will still work well on longer hair.

-I forgot how much I liked the Alyon until I revisited it for this guide.
+I forgot how much I liked this dryer until I revisited it for this guide.
 It feels sturdy and reliable, while the smaller and more compact shape helps it feel light and useable.
-It's a little loud, but only compared to whisper-quiet output of some newer designs.
-If you're looking for a tool that will last you years – if not a decade – of regular use, this is the one.
+It's a little loud, but only compared to the whisper-quiet output of some newer designs.
+If you want a tool that will last you years – if not a decade – of regular use, this is the one.

 See our Parlux Alyon hair dryer review for more details